nstrayer/ideas/README.md

 # ideas
 My todo list of data science/ visualization/ app projects.

+- [ ] A scrolling story of the bayesian and frequentist framework.
+  - Lego blocks for the win.
+The adventures of Uncle Frequentist and Sister Bayesian.
 - [ ] Regression data exploration visualization
 - [ ] Regression evolutionary algorithm for dealing with huge numbers of regressors.
 - [ ] Visualization of james-stein estimator shrinkage.